testonics/.github/profile/README.md

 ## Welcome To Testonics 👋

-We make the testing easier by automating through different automation frameworks like Selenium, Playwright, WebdriverIO, Cypress, RobotFramework and many more.
+We make the testing easier by automating through different automation utilities and provide supports on automation frameworks like
+- Selenium
+- Playwright
+- WebdriverIO
+- Cypress
+- RobotFramework and many more.
 <!--

 **Here are some ideas to get you started:**